ssouris/kotlin-introduction/intro_to_kotlin.md

 - Java, Scala, Kotlin, Ceylon, Frege, Groovy, Fantom, Gosu, ...
 - Groovy, Clojure, JRuby, Jython, Golo

----

 ### Why we need change?

 - Change threatens backward compatibility
 - Change enabled new knowledge, new techniques, new tools
-- How do we make SF easier and nicer for ourselves
+- How do we make software engineering easier and nicer for ourselves
 - Where would we be if we didn't embrace change (Machine language?, Assembly?)

----

-enough with the philosophy

----

 ### What is Kotlin?

 Kotlin is a statically-typed programming language that runs on the Java Virtual Machine and also can be compiled to JavaScript source code or uses the LLVM compiler infrastructure.
-Its primary development is from a team of JetBrains programmers based in Saint Petersburg, Russia (the comes from Kotlin Island, near St. Petersburg).
+Its primary development is from a team of JetBrains programmers based in Saint Petersburg, Russia (the name comes from Kotlin Island, near St. Petersburg).

----

-### Influenced by
+### Influenced by Effective Java

 ![LOGO](http://ecx.images-amazon.com/images/I/51poMjBx7PL.jpg)

----

 ### Why Kotlin?
  - Open source under Apache 2.0
  - Expressive
  - Null Safety & Immutability
  - Type Inference, Smart Casts
  - Java Interoperability
  - String templates
  - Open programming styles
----

-### More about Kotlin

  - Lamdas feel at home (nuff said)
  - Data class
  - Default values for function parameters
  - Extension Functions
  - when expression (switch on steroids)

----

 ### Kotlin runtime
 <table>